Schyvun/HollowKnight-Timer/README.md

 ### Personal Best Display
 The timer also shows a personal best that is tied to a set of waypoints.
-These are saved in `hktimer_triggers.json` and measured in microseconds (1000 per millisecond).
+These are saved in `HKTimer 1221/triggers.json` and measured in microseconds (1000 per millisecond).
 The PB is loaded when you load the triggers, so if you need to edit/reset it just edit the file.
 The PB will be wiped when you change the trigger positioning, and has to be saved using the save triggers button.

+### Average Display
+The timer also shows an average from your last 3/5/10/15 PBs.
+These are saved in `HKTimer 1221/avgTimes.txt`.

 ### Manual Trigger File Editing
 TBD - Just look in the code or ask me on discord cause this format got fairly complex but luckily manual